the-other-mariana/the-other-mariana/README.md

 > Code something that makes you proud.

-In my spare time I am a passionate fan of football :soccer: and Croatian language. <br />
+In my spare time I am a passionate fan of football :soccer: and Croatian language: sve će biti dobro :) <br />

 ### Follow Me